DeAndre Brown

-DeAndre Brown (born October 12, 1989) is an American former professional football wide receiver.
+DeAndre Brown (born October 12, 1989) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He was signed by the Philadelphia Eagles as an undrafted free agent in 2011.
-He played college football at Southern Miss.
+He played college football for the Southern Miss Golden Eagles.
 He played high school football at Ocean Springs High School.

 College career

+A top prospect in the class of 2008, Brown signed with Southern Miss over offers from LSU and other traditional college football powers.

+Brown suffered a severe leg injury during the 2008 New Orleans Bowl, which required him to be hospitalized overnight for immediate surgery.

-Brown made his decision to go to University of Southern Mississippi on National Signing Day.
-He attended it from 2008 to 2010.
-As a freshman, he caught 67 passes for 1,117 yards.
-As a sophomore, he caught 47 passes for 785 yards and nine touchdowns.
-During his junior year, he played seven of thirteen games, and caught 20 passes for 305 yards and three touchdowns.
-After a loss in the 2011 Beef 'O' Brady Bowl in St. Petersburg, Florida, he decided to skip his senior season and enter the 2011 NFL draft.
+After a loss in the 2011 Beef 'O' Brady's Bowl in St. Petersburg, Florida, Brown decided to skip his senior season and enter the 2011 NFL draft.